-Keep it basic and simple and stay to the core of body physiology and you are on the right track to crack the code of effective and comparatively fast fat burning process.
+Keep it basic and simple and stay to the core of body physiology and you are on the right track to crack the code of the effective and comparatively fast fat burning process.

-That you need to eat less calories than the ones you spend is no mystery.
-This is the way your body will go into catabolic state, forcing it to open the door to your fat storage and take the calories it needs from there.
+That you need to eat fewer calories than the ones you spend is no mystery.
+This is the way your body will go into a catabolic state, forcing it to open the door to your fat storage and take the calories it needs from there.
 However, how many calories and what to eat for this situation to happen is often made overly complicated while all you need is to stick to 3 generic foundation principles.

 1 – Keep Insulin levels low.

-Insulin is an important hormone with significant impact on fat storage and fat burning depending on its levels in your body.
+Insulin is an important hormone with a significant impact on fat storage and fat burning depending on its levels in your body.
 The higher the level, the greater the fat storage and the inability of your body to make use of your body fat to burn calories.
 The lower the level, the easier for your body to access fat storage and burn it, rather than using food.

 So the key is keeping insulin levels down and steady to encourage your body to draw the calories it needs from your adipose (fat) tissue reservoir.
 How do you do that?
 Simple: avoid carbohydrates and sugar.
-The main reason for the global overweight/obese trend mostly comes down not just to over eating, but mostly to eating too many sugars and carbs.
+The main reason for the global overweight/obese trend mostly comes down not just to overeating, but mostly to eating too many sugars and carbs.

-2 – Replace carbs and sugars with proteins, vegetables and fats, yes fats.
+2 – Replace carbs and sugars with proteins, vegetables, and fats, yes fats.

 By the time you cut your body off carbs, it will be forced to get the missing calories it needs from your fat storage.
-However, do keep your diet high in proteins from sources like chicken, beef, fish, eggs to make sure your muscles have all they need for replenishment, especially if you workout, but not only.
+However, do keep your diet high in proteins from sources like chicken, beef, fish, eggs to make sure your muscles have all they need for replenishment, especially if you work out, but not only.

-Instead, fats like olive oil, fish oil and nuts are rich in calories that cannot be converted into fat while dieting in no carbs and no sugar mode because your body is already burning its fat reservoir thanks to low insulin levels and because fats are harder to convert into fat than fats themselves.
-Instead they will provide a steady, slow source of energy levels in addition to protein and vegetable intake.
+Instead, fats like olive oil, fish oil, and nuts are rich in calories that cannot be converted into fat while dieting in no carbs and no sugar mode because your body is already burning its fat reservoir thanks to low insulin levels and because fats are harder to convert into fat than fats themselves.
+Instead, they will provide a steady, slow source of energy levels in addition to protein and vegetable intake.

 3 – Listen to your body.

-With the basics of your diet structured around more proteins, more fats, more vegetables and little or no carbs and sugars, you body will be primed to work at its best, restoring its functions at the natural levels they are supposed to work.
+With the basics of your diet structured around more proteins, more fats, more vegetables, and little or no carbs and sugars, your body will be primed to work at its best, restoring its functions at the natural levels they are supposed to work.
 As a consequence of low insulin levels, your appetite will naturally decrease without suffering any energy drops since repeated bouts of hunger were more the result of excessive consumption of unnecessary or excessive carbs and sugars resulting in low energy levels once digested.